0xSpraggins/SolStay/README.md

 ## Demo Testing Instructions

-- Currently the backend API runs on a local development server.
+- Currently, the backend API runs on a local development server.
 As soon as I transfer it to a production server App will be available to demo through TestFlight.